Attention Deficit Hyperactivity Disorder (ADHD)

 For children who have anxiety along with their ADHD, Dr. Riffel likes having the children take off their shoes and being able to wiggle their toes.
 Taking off your shoes and wiggling your toes reduces anxiety by 39%.
 Put a section of pool noodle threaded onto the physical therapy banding between the two front legs of the chair.
 The students can push this down and roll their feet across the noodle.
 This is like a foot massage and will help them concentrate their brain by keeping their feet engaged, as well as relax them.
 One note of caution, the pool noodle will eventually rip from the banding.
 We have found reinforcing the pool noodle section with duct tape on either end keeps it lasting throughout the year.

 Just found a new fidget tool that is discrete and fabulous.
 It goes under the child’s desk for busy fingers and has different textures for them to fidget with as they use their brain to learn.
-The boinks finger fidgets would work well as a fidget too too.
-My rules for fidget tools are (a) one handed, (b) quiet, (c) stays with student, and (d) helps student pay attention.
+The boinks finger fidgets would work well as a fidget tool.
+My expectations for fidget tools are (a) one handed, (b) quiet, (c) stays with the student, and (d) helps student pay attention.
 Both of these tools would fit all four categories quite nicely.
 To check out this product and many others go to www.fiddlefocus.com or click the picture below.

 - Vibrating watch (reminds students to pay attention)